-The master's program must have and enforce procedures for verifying that each student has completed a set of post-secondary educational and professional experiences that:
+The program must also have and enforce procedures for verifying that each student has completed a set of post-secondary educational and professional experiences that:

-- a) Supports the attainment of student outcomes of Criterion 3 of the general criteria for baccalaureate level engineering programs, and - b) Includes at least 30 semester credit hours (or equivalent) of math and basic science (basic science includes the biological, chemical, and physical sciences), as well as at least 45 semester credit hours (or equivalent) of engineering topics and a major design experience that meets the requirements of Criterion 5 of the general criteria for baccalaureate level engineering programs.
+- (a) Supports the attainment of student outcomes of Criterion 3 of the general criteria for baccalaureate level engineering programs, and - (b) Includes at least 30 semester credit hours (or equivalent) of math and basic science, as well as at least 45 semester credit hours (or equivalent) of engineering topics, and a major design experience that meets the requirements of Criterion 5 of the general criteria for baccalaureate level engineering programs.

-If the student has graduated from an EAC of ABET accredited baccalaureate program, the presumption is that items (a) and (b) above have been satisfied.
+If the student has graduated from an EAC of ABET accredited baccalaureate program, then the presumption is that these prerequisites/ corequisites have been satisfied.
+Otherwise, the program must ensure that each student attains these post-secondary educational and professional experiences.